 CLR functions offer significant performance advantage over Transact-SQL functions for computational tasks, string manipulation, and business logic.
 Transact-SQL functions are better suited for data-access intensive logic.

 They can reduce network traffic.

 An operation that filters data based on some complex constraint that cannot be expressed in a single scalar expression can be expressed as a function.
-The function can then invoked in the WHERE clause to reduce the number or rows sent to the client.
+The function can then be invoked in the WHERE clause to reduce the number of rows sent to the client.